 One particular company is Bluestone, a startup backed by Indian businessman Ratan Tata, which has just created a gold-vending machine for those who need their 24 karat gold on the go, Tech In Asia reported.
 Installed in two very popular shopping malls in Bangalore and Delhi, the machines allow customers to buy gold very conveniently either for gifting or investment purposes.

 The installation of the machines in the two mentioned cities perfectly coincides well with Dhanteras day (October 28), a day considered to be lucky in India for buying jewelry and expensive gems.
+The installation of the machines in the two mentioned cities perfectly coincides well with Dhanteras day (October 28), a day considered to be lucky in India for buying jewelry and expensive gems, if you are interested on this topic we recommend you to read these augusta precious metals reviews.

 “Introduction of the gold ATM during the festive season not only adds convenience to buying gold but is also a means to connect with our customers by providing them with physical touch points,” BlueStone COO Arvind Singhal said.